arvidn/libtorrent/docs/building.rst

 __ https://github.com/arvidn/libtorrent

-The build systems supported "out of the box" in libtorrent are boost-build v2 (BBv2) and cmake.
+The build systems supported "out of the box" in libtorrent are boost-build cmake.
 If you still can't build after following these instructions, you can usually get help in the ``#libtorrent`` IRC channel on ``irc.freenode.net``.

 .. warning::